-Landowners/occupiers must control ragwort within risk areas for grazing or forage production.
-This means there is an obligation to remove ragwort where it’s growing on this land or there is a high risk of spread to it.
+Under the Weeds Act 1959, landowners/occupiers must control ragwort within risk areas for grazing or forage production.
+This means there is a legal obligation to remove ragwort where it’s growing on this land or there is a high risk of spread to it.
 Ragwort control is vital to help reduce the risk of devastating poisoning in horses.

 How do I know if it’s common ragwort?

 Check out our identification guide to be sure you’re tackling the right plant.

 How do I report ragwort that is posing a risk to my horses?

 First, use our interactive flowchart to check you need to report it.
 If so, contact the Natural Environment and Agriculture Team of the Welsh Government on 0300 0622306.